Super-Fluid/heqet-app-build/README.md

 First, make sure you have `stack`: <http://docs.haskellstack.org/en/stable/README/>

-Make a directory containing the `stack.yaml` file found here.
+Make a directory containing the `stack.yaml` file from this repository ([direct link](https://raw.githubusercontent.com/Super-Fluid/heqet-app-build/master/stack.yaml)).
 Clone in the three repositories of code: `heqet`, `heqet-app`, and `history-graph`.

     mkdir heqet-app-build
     cd heqet-app-build